-Participants who are not eligible to continue study-supplied metformin are those who cannot tolerate metformin, whose eGFR is below 30 mL/minute/1.73 m2, who reached the fasting hyperglycemia (\geq 140 mg/dL) outcome during DPP, who have been taken off metformin for other medical reasons, and/or those who have diabetes and whose HbA{lc} was measured \geq 7% by the DPPOS Central Biochemistry Laboratory.
+Participants who are not eligible to continue study-supplied metformin are those who cannot tolerate metformin, whose eGFR is below 30 mL/minute/1.73 m, who reached the fasting hyperglycemia ( $\geq$ 140 mg/dL) outcome during DPP, who have been taken off metformin for other medical reasons, and/or those who have diabetes and whose HbAlc was measured $\geq$ 7% by the DPPOS Central Biochemistry Laboratory.
 Metformin is an investigational drug used under an Investigational New Drug application with the Food and Drug Administration (FDA) (IND #142797).